Alex Stone, Oregon State University

 "During 2001, we asked 24 growers to maintain detailed production and marketing records for one entire crop season.
 The 24 cooperators grew 8 different organic vegetables so we had cost records for one crop from three growers.
 Before the study started, we hypothesized that only slight cost differences would exist across each commodity grower, that is, each grower would incur similar cultural and marketing costs but fixed and labor costs would vary considerably across growers.
 In fact there were significant differences in machinery, equipment, and labor but also in cultural and marketing expenditures among farmers who raised the same crop.
 It is clear that growers employed a variety of cultural methods to raise the crop a few cost similarities were observed for each commodity.
 A variety of cultural practices, equipment and machinery ownership, use of own and hired labor, and marketing techniques contributed to significant differences in per unit costs of production.
 Peppers, squash, and lettuce were the most expensive study crops to grow (dollar cost / 100 square feet) while sweet corn, tomatoes, and salad mix were the least expensive crops to raise (dollar cost / 100 square feet) based on cooperator records.
 Net returns per 100 square feet also varied considerably within and across commodities but overall tomatoes, lettuce, salad mix, and sweet corn were among the most profitable."

 - Organic horticulture and marketing videos [Online].
 Southern Sustainable Agriculture Working Group Virtual Farm Tours.
-Available for purchase at:http://www.ssawg.org/web-resources/ (verified 4 March 2010).
+Available at:https://www.youtube.com/watch?v=8dhMQEEzw-Y (verified 4 March 2010).

 - Video #1: Maple Springs Gardens.
 "This 18 minute video demonstrates the successful farming system Ken Dawson has developed in North Carolina.
 It provides a general overview of the farming system and highlights two key components: plasticulture and hired labor.
 This video has already won two prestigious national video awards.
 It won first place in the Media Communication Association International Golden Reel competition and, from over 10,000 entries, this video placed second in the Telly Awards."